LEAVE HER TO HEAVEN

 It’s one of those films where the bulk of the story is told in flashback.
 In this case this is done to set up a mystery (why was Cornel Wilde’s character sentenced to two years in prison?) which helps to keep us interested during the early scenes which are, it’s fair to say, undramatic to the point of being dull.

-Not that Ellen is a conventional femme fatale; she is independently wealthy and has no plan to get Richard to break the law.
+Not that Ellen is a conventional femme fatale, given that she is independently wealthy and that she has no plan to get Richard to break the law.
 But she does spell Trouble.

-Perhaps Richard should have worried about her weirdly strong love for her dead father who Richard resembles in looks.
-And now that she has married Richard she feels a very strong possessive love for him.
+Perhaps Richard should have worried about her weirdly obsessive love for her dead father who Richard resembles in looks.
+And he should definitely be concerned about her very strong and possessive love for him once they do marry.

 Later on Ellen becomes pregnant which would seem to be good news until she becomes jealous of her unborn child.
-This leads to a scene which I found hard to watch, in which she throws herself down a flight of stairs in order to have a miscarriage.
+In a scene I found hard to watch she throws herself down a flight of stairs in order to have a miscarriage.

-This is enough to acquit Ruth, but rather unfairly I felt Richard gets two years as an accessory to Danny's murder.
+This is enough to acquit Ruth, but rather unfairly Richard gets two years as an accessory to Danny's murder.

 Anyway, the film ends happily with Richard and Ruth reunited.

-Although critics have had a field day debating whether this is a film noir or is it a psychological melodrama, although to me it clearly falls in the latter camp.
-Apparently there are plenty of allusions to Greek mythology if that's your thing.
+Although critics have had a field day debating whether this is a film noir or merely a psychological melodrama, to me it clearly falls in the latter camp.
+As a bonus the film includes plenty of allusions to Greek mythology if that's your thing.

 Comments